 Do you want to reduce cart abandonment on your WooCommerce site?
 It’s upsetting to think of attracting a buyer all the way to the shopping cart, only to lose out on the sale.
 However, the good news is, there are proven ways to bring down WooCommerce Abandoned Carts rates without renovating your online store.
 In this post, we’ll share 10 known ways to reduce WooCommerce abandoned carts.

-Are you able to showcase AI powered related products, upsell items and frequently bought together products on your online store?
-To get all of these and more, install Perzonalization for your store now and start your 14 day free trial.
+Are you able to showcase AI powered related products, upsell items and frequently bought together products on your WooCommerce store?
+To get all of these and more, install Perzonalization for WooCommerce now and start your 14 day free trial.

 Let’s first understand the concept of WooCommerce cart before dealing with other relevant topics related to WooCommerce abandoned carts.